 The notes required for a C major piano chord are as follows:

-C major is the most popular piano chord in music, and also one of the easiest to play.
+C major is the most popular piano chord in music, and also one of the easiest to perform.
+That’s becuase you don’t need to use any sharps or flats (also known as “black notes”) to play it.
+You only use the white notes on the keyboard.
 This method will show you the best way to play a chord of C major on piano.

 Start by playing two C notes in your left hand, one octave apart.
 Once you’re comfortable, play a G note in the middle with your left hand second finger.

-Then use your right hand to make up the rest of the chord.
-As you’re already playing a C in your left hand, play an E note with your thumb.
+Your right hand should then be used to make up the rest of the chord.
+Start by playing an E note with your thumb.
 Play a G with your second, then stretch your fifth (pinkie) finger up to a high C.

 A First Inversion chord of C major uses the exact same notes as the Root Position, but played in a different order.
 A good way of playing this is with two E notes in your left hand, one octave apart.
 Then play a triad chord in your right using the notes G, C and E.